Tap the text to show or hide reading controls.

 Doesn’t this mean I can use both Necromancer and Priest-line skills?Insane!

-If he hadn’t reflexively clapped his right hand over his mouth, he’d nearly have let out a shout.
+If he hadn’t reflexively clapped his right hand over his mouth, he’d have nearly let out a shout.

-Holy spells, usable only by those who possess holy power.Necromancer spells, by contrast, grounded in spirit-power.
+Holy spells could be cast only by those who possessed holy power.
+Necromancer spells, by contrast, ran on spirit-power.

 This is an absurd trait.